campim/pro_c_code/README.md

 This repository contains the following examples :

-exec_proc_oracle.pc : example of a call to a package.procedure inside Oracle from a Pro\*C code
+exec_proc_oracle.pc : example of a call to a package.procedure inside Oracle from a Pro\*C code generate_letters.pc : example of a call to a package.procedure inside Oracle, creation of text files from it, and execution of host commands from a Pro\*C code